 Bolivia has one of the region’s highest rates of domestic violence and violence against women.
-This has been exacerbated by the pandemic, as has been observed in worldwide trends.
+This has been exacerbated by the Coronavirus pandemic, as has been observed in worldwide trends.
 Daniela Riveros has served as a national UN Volunteer for two years in the area of protection of youth and adolescents with the UN Children's Fund (UNICEF) in Bolivia.
 Together with her team, she knew just how critical a quick response would be.
-Thousands of children, adolescents and women would inevitably find themselves in situations of risk, vulnerability and violence as a result of the lockdown, and different means of reaching them would be needed.
+Thousands of children, adolescents and women would inevitably find themselves in situations of risk, vulnerability and violence as a result of the COVID-19 lockdown, and different means of reaching them would be needed.

 Virginia Pérez, Chief of the Child Protection Programme with UNICEF in Bolivia, drew on her past experience as a volunteer with a free phone helpline in Spain that assisted children, recalling the impact it had and how they were able to enter the heart of a family through the phone.

 She proposed the idea of establishing a call center to Daniela, who, the next day, already had it conceptualized – the structure, how to organize it, whom to contact.
-The Familia Segura (Safe Family) call center became operational in record time – on 1 April, only three weeks after conception – and by end-July, 13,500 calls ha been attended to throughout the country.
+The Familia Segura (Safe Family) call center became operational in record time – on 1 April, only three weeks after conception – and by end-July, 13,500 calls had been attended to throughout the country.

 The agility of the response is not only reflected in its quick launch.
-Initially established to prevent violence within the home and provide emotional support for anyone and everyone who needed it, Familia Segura’s structure was adjusted to address other – and increasingly critical – needs conveyed in the calls.
+Initially established to prevent violence within the home in the COVID-19 context and provide emotional support for anyone and everyone who needed it, Familia Segura’s structure was adjusted to address other – and increasingly critical – needs conveyed in the calls.
 An operational filter redirects callers to different channels for attention: psychologists from the School of Psychologists of La Paz, clinical psychologists from the Department of Psychology at the Bolivian Catholic University, or psychiatrists from the Mental Health Unit of the Hospital de Clínicas and from the Department of Health of La Paz.
 In cases of violence, coordinated efforts with the police, the Task Force to Combat Violence and the protection system for both children and women enable immediate referral and intervention.

 To ensure the responses are both inclusive and tailored, different specializations exist within the call center, including for indigenous languages, for frontline workers, for children with disabilities or special needs, among others.